 Congress passed the Health Insurance Portability and Accountability Act in 1996 to simplify, and thereby reduce the cost of the administration of health care.
-HIPAA does this by encouraging the use of electronic transactions between health care providers and payers, thereby reducing paperwork.
-Congress deemed that if the electronic transmission of patient health information was to be encouraged by the legislation, there needed to be means to protect the confidentiality of that information.
-The HIPAA Privacy Rule, which had a compliance date of April 14, 2003, is the first regulation to establish standards for the protection of patient health information.
-The Security Rule, with a compliance date of April 21, 2005, focuses specifically on standards to protect the confidentiality of electronically transmitted patient information.
+HIPAA does this by encouraging the use of electronic transactions between healthcare providers and payers, thereby reducing paperwork.
+The HIPAA Privacy Rule, which had a compliance date of April 14, 2003, established standards for the protection of patient health information.
+The Security Rule, with a compliance date of April 21, 2005, focuses specifically on standards to protect the confidentiality of electronic patient information.

-Implementation of the HIPAA Privacy Rule requirements is eased by the flexibility of the regulatory standard within the rule.
-The Privacy Rule compliance standards for regulated entities (i.e., health care providers who conduct certain transactions electronically) include reasonable measures to protect the confidentiality of patient information.
-What constitutes reasonable measures for a particular practice are largely determined by such things as the size of the practice, the physical layout of the office, how patient information is used and conveyed within the practice, even such factors as cost.
+Implementation of both the HIPAA Privacy Rule and Security Rule requirements is eased by the flexibility of the regulatory standard within the rules.
+The compliance standards for covered entities include reasonable measures to protect the confidentiality of patient information in all forms and to secure the availability and integrity of electronic patient information.
+What constitutes reasonable measures for a particular practice are largely determined by such things as the size of the practice, the physical layout of the office, how patient information is used and conveyed within the practice, and even such factors as cost.
 What might be a reasonable measure to protect patient information within a hospital setting is going to be different from a reasonable measure in a dental practice with one or two dentists.
-Measures that are reasonably necessary for a hospital to protect against the unauthorized release of patient information are likely going to be unreasonable for a small private practice.
+Measures that are reasonably necessary for a hospital to protect against the unauthorized release of patient information may be unreasonable for a small private practice to implement.

 In complying with the HIPAA Security Rule, covered entities and business associates should begin by recognizing three basic elements: